gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 ---
 title: "Clean Code: The good, the Bad and the Ugly"
-date: 2024-01-17T09:00:00+01:00
+date: 2024-08-04T09:00:00+01:00
 tags: ["programming", "softwareengineering"]
 draft: true
 ---

 _Clean Code_ by Robert C. Martin is a seminal programming book.
-A whole generation of developers, including myself, became better programmers by following the book's advice.
+A whole generation of developers, including myself, became better programmers by the book's advice.
 But after almost twenty years, does the book still hold up to its high standards?
-Was some advice given by _Clean Code_ always bad?
+Was some advice given by _Clean Code_ questionable or even wrong?
 Are there better alternatives nowadays?

-To be fair, the author himself claims in the preface that "some recommendations in the book are controversial and people might disagree".
-In this article I try to disagree and give my opinion about the highs and lows.
+To be fair, the author himself claims in the preface that "_some recommendations in the book are controversial and people might disagree_".
+In this article I try to disagree.
+Let's go through to the **good, bad and ugly** parts of Clean Code!

 ## The Good

-** advices, tips**
+#### Great Programming Advice

-Besides the book's programming guidance, I think the greatest achievement of the book is coining the term **Clean Code** and creating the necessary awareness about code quality in general:
+Besides the book's programming guidance, I think the greatest achievement of the book is coining the term **Clean Code** and creating a general awareness about code quality:

 > _The only way to go fast is to go well_ - Uncle Bob